Press & Media Coverage

 Newcastle man offered flat after months living in hotels fears he is about to be made homeless again

-Food & Solidarity challenges the narrative that individual money-saving tips can solve systemic poverty, arguing that collective action and policy change are what's needed.
+Food & Solidarity challenges the narrative that individual money-saving tips can solve systemic poverty, arguing that collective action and structural change are what communities actually need.

 Read article